 The Importance of Play

-ChildsPlay International (CPI) fosters resilience and allows children to experience the self-confidence that comes from achievement.
+ChildsPlay International (CPI) believes in the importance of play in children’s development.
+Play fosters resilience and allows children, especially vulnerable children, to experience the self-confidence that comes from achievement.
 Our activities are locally run and adapted to local cultures.
 They enable children to develop skills that help them conserve local traditions in dance, song, and storytelling.
-We work with interested individuals and groups to organize activities compatible with CPI’s mission.
+We work with interested individuals and groups to organize activities compatible with CPI’s mission, emphasizing an organic approach to play.

 CPI promotes children’s play because it is critical to their social, physical, and psychological development.
 Where children are deprived of play, they suffer; when play is restored, they grow.